Congo, Republic of

 Section IV.
 U.S. Government Policy

 The U.S. Government discusses religious freedom issues with the Government as part of its overall policy to promote human rights.
-These discussions include highlighting the importance of religious freedom with the Ministry of Foreign Affairs, the Presidency, nongovernmental organizations, and members of the National Assembly.
-The U.S. Embassy also has implemented programs with key civil society groups that address these issues.
-The Embassy supports four human rights organizations whose goals consist of strengthening recognition of religious diversity, including animism.
-U.S. Government funding has also assisted the local branch of CARITAS, which is affiliated with Catholic Relief Services and local church organizations that implement grassroots and micro-enterprise activities.
+These discussions include highlighting the importance of the issues with the Ministry of Foreign Affairs, the Presidency, and members of the National Assembly.
+The U.S. Embassy also has implemented public diplomacy programs with key civil society groups that address these issues.
+Through Democracy and Human Rights funding, the Embassy supports four Congolese Human Rights organizations whose goals consist of strengthening recognition of religious diversity, including animism.